elsysigey/ACCESS-TO-DRINKING-WATER/README.md

 3. Population: The estimated population size in thousands for the specific country and year.
 4. Urban(%): The estimated percentage share of the population living in urban areas.
 5. Service levels: The estimated national, rural, and urban percentage share of a specific level of access to drinking water services.
+##***AIM OF THE ANALYSIS***
+The purpose of this analysis is to:
+1. Compare the proportion of the national population residing in urban versus rural areas.
+2. Examine access to water at different service levels for urban, rural, and national populations, using measures of central tendency.
+3. Provide insights into water access at various service levels across different population sizes.
+4. Investigate how water access varies among different income groups.